On perfect subdivision tilings: Proofs

-\begin{lemma} Let $H$ be an $h$-vertex graph with $hcf_{\xi}(H) = 1.$ Let $0 < \frac{1}{n} \ll \gamma, \frac{1}{h} \leq 1.$ Let $G$ be an $n$-vertex graph.
-Then the following holds.
-If $\delta(G) \geq \left(1 - \frac{1}{\xi(H)} + \gamma \right)n$, then $G$ has a perfect $H$-subdivision tiling. \end{lemma}
+\begin{lemma} Let $H$ be an $h$-vertex graph with $\hcf_{\xi}(H) = 1$.
+Let $0 < \frac{1}{n} \ll \gamma, \frac{1}{h} \leq 1$.
+Let $G$ be an $n$-vertex graph.
+Then the following holds: If $\delta(G) \geq \left(1 - \frac{1}{\xi(H)} + \gamma \right)n$, then $G$ has a perfect $H$-subdivision tiling. \end{lemma}

-\begin{lemma} Let $H$ be an $h$-vertex graph with $hcf_{\xi}(H) = 2.$ Let $0 < \frac{1}{n} \ll \gamma, \frac{1}{h} \leq 1.$ Let $G$ be an $n$-vertex graph, where $n$ is even.
-Then the following holds.
-If $\delta(G) \geq \left(\max\{\frac{1}{3}, 1 - \frac{1}{\xi(H)} \} + \gamma \right)n$, then $G$ has a perfect $H$-subdivision tiling. \end{lemma}
+\begin{lemma} Let $H$ be an $h$-vertex graph with $\hcf_{\xi}(H) = 2$.
+Let $0 < \frac{1}{n} \ll \gamma, \frac{1}{h} \leq 1$.
+Let $G$ be an $n$-vertex graph, where $n$ is even.
+Then the following holds: If $\delta(G) \geq \left(\max\{\frac{1}{3}, 1 - \frac{1}{\xi(H)} \} + \gamma \right)n$, then $G$ has a perfect $H$-subdivision tiling. \end{lemma}

 The proofs of \Cref{lem:lemma-for-main1,lem:lemma-for-main2} will be provided in \Cref{subsec:proof-main1,subsec:proof-main2}, respectively.
-The proofs use the absorption method crucially.
-Our proof strategy is the following.
-Let $H$ be a graph and $G$ be a host graph equipped with a proper minimum degree condition, which we want to find a perfect $H$-subdivision tiling.
+The proofs crucially use the absorption method.
+Our proof strategy is as follows: Let $H$ be a graph and $G$ be a host graph equipped with a minimum degree condition as in the statements of the above lemmas, in which we want to find a perfect $H$-subdivision tiling.
+Then, together with \Cref{obs:xi-chicr} and \Cref{thm:chritical-constant-missing}, we can find an almost perfect $H$-subdivision tiling in $G$.
+Thus, we mainly focus on absorbing the remaining vertices by constructing suitable absorbers for all cases.
+A detailed proof sketch is provided below.

 \begin{description} \item[Step 1: Preprocessing.]
 Apply the regularity lemma with properly chosen parameters on $G$.
 After that, collect bad vertices and construct absorbing graphs on good vertices.